 The question is if Mautic marketing automation be the right fit for your business or project ?

 In this review, I’ll answer some important questions that can help you decide if Mautic can be a fit for your business.
 I’ll describe some of the most useful features and how they can be used.
-Besides that I’ll talk a little about Mautic installation, hosting and setup.
+Besides that, I’ll talk a little about Mautic installation, better Mautic hosting, and server configuration.

 How I use Mautic